Our Dog Training FAQ for questions about Lionheart K9

 Linda has been training dogs for the better part of 50 years, of which over 40 have been professionally.
 She has been involved with dogs in some way since 1972, either showing, trialing, breeding, grooming or training with some of the top pros in their respective fields.

 Linda is internationally recognized as an industry icon and mentor, and is frequently sought by new trainers as well as seasoned pros for her extensive knowledge on dogs, their care, behavior and training.
-Linda conducts well-attended dog training seminars nationwide on training through her “Puppy Primer” and “Measurable Standards Tour” dog training seminars and workshops with her colleague and friend Dave Cochran of Show Me YOUR Dog in Baltimore, while still taking time to research and investigate new findings in animal cognition and behavior.
+Linda conducts well-attended dog training seminars nationwide on training through her “Puppy Primer” and “Measurable Standards Tour” dog training seminars and workshops, while still taking time to research and investigate new findings in animal cognition and behavior.

 Her professional experience includes over 17 years of corporate staff training for the country’s largest retail chain of photofinishing stores and the nation’s largest medical insurance provider, as a civilian contractor for the U.S. Government, before retiring to train dogs full time when her son was born.